 - Keep your eyes open for movement and be ready to get out of dodge when the tree starts to move.
 This is where that escape route from earlier comes into play.
 Quickly move based on the way the tree is coming down.
 Keep your eyes on the tree the entire time and adjust your escape route accordingly.

 Every time you fell a tree things will be different.
 For some scenarios, like that listed in this tutorial, the tree will go down once you near the end of your back cut.
 Other trees may require some more work and cutting on your part.
 Be sure to take time to assess the job thoroughly before you start to make the best plan of attack.
 Stay safe and keep your eyes open.

 Chainsaw Safety Tips You Should Remember

 Chainsaws are very popular tools for taking care of tough, outdoor cutting jobs.
-Like any other power tool, you have to use your chainsaw the right way, and that means being safe.
-It's very tempting to just take your chainsaw out of its case, fire it up and start cutting away, but this is no tool to be careless with.
+Like any other power tool, you have to use the best battery chainsaws in the right way, and that means being safe.
+It’s very tempting to just take your chainsaw out of its case, fire it up and start cutting away, but this is no tool to be careless with.
 Taking the right precautions before, during and after use of your chainsaw can help to prevent some very serious injuries.
 My friend David Valle, owner of FishingPicks.com suggested some of the major precautions before using a battery chainsaw:

 Know Your Chainsaw Well